 5. Courses in other divisions of Columbia University and at NYU Law School

-- Columbia University - To cross-register for a Fall 2017 non-Law course you must submit a petition to Registration Services by no later than Monday, September 11 (close of Law School Add/Drop).
+- Columbia University - To cross-register for a Spring 2019 non-Law course you must submit a petition to Registration Services by no later than Monday, January 28 (close of Law School Add/Drop).
 Review the rules pertaining to CU non-Law credit that may be counted toward the JD degree here.
-Note different schools have their own cross-registration rules – contact the Office of Registration Services for more information.
+Note different schools have their own cross-registration rules.
+More information about cross-registration is available here.

-- NYU Law School - To take classes at NYU Law School you must complete a separate application process for a specific list of classes which is published during the summer.
-Students will be sent information via email about the process later in the summer.
+- NYU Law School - To take classes at NYU Law School you must complete a separate application process for a specific list of classes which is published in January.
+Students will be sent information via email about the process in January.

-To ensure that you develop an academic program that best reflects your intellectual interests and professional goals, be sure to review advising information provided by Student Services and make an appointment to meet with either Yadira Ramos-Herbert or Joel Kosman by emailing firstname.lastname@example.org.
+JDs: To ensure that you develop an academic program that best reflects your intellectual interests and professional goals, be sure to review advising information provided by Student Services and make an appointment to meet with an academic advisor by emailing [email protected].

 Office of Registration Services

-You should not hesitate to contact the Office of Registration Services if you have any questions about the process for pre-registering for Fall 2017 courses.
+You should not hesitate to contact the Office of Registration Services if you have any questions about the process for pre-registering for Spring 2019 courses.
 You can:

 How does the lottery work?

 The General Plan: All students are first assigned a random position within their category (LL.M., 3L, 2L).
 Based on the position in their group, student selections are considered in the following order.